jundalisay/spblist/content/en/research/mohammad/quran/sura-036.md

 heaven to his people; nor would We ever send any down.
 25.

-29. It
-was just one Cry, and they were stilled.
+29. It was just one Cry, and they were stilled.
 Alas for the servants.
 No messenger ever came to them, but they ridiculed him.

-31. Have they not considered how many gen- erations We destroyed before them; and that unto them they will not return?
+31. Have they not considered how many generations We destroyed before them; and that unto them they will not return?

 32. All of them, every single one of them, will be arraigned before Us.

 33. And there is a sign for them in the dead
 land: We give it life, and produce from it grains from which they eat.